ewyrick-mark-1/selection_sort/README.md

 To run:

-- initize cmake in hom directory                "cmake ."
+- initize cmake in project directory            "cmake ."
 - run the makefile it creates                   "make"
 - run the executable made by the makefile       "./SelectionSort"